akvorado/akvorado/console/data/docs/01-install.md

 Be sure to read the [changelog](99-changelog.md) before attempting an upgrade.
 Upgrade the orchestrator first.
 This will update the ClickHouse database.
 Then, upgrade all inlets.
 Then the console.
+With `docker-compose`, you can use `docker-compose restart akvorado-orchestrator`, `docker-compose restart akvorado-inlet` and `docker-compose restart akvorado-console`.